NetworkBlockDevice/nbd/doc/proto.md

 written as branches which can be merged into master if and when those extensions are promoted to the normative version of the document in the master branch.

-### `BLOCK_STATUS` extension

-With the availability of sparse storage formats, it is often needed to query the status of a particular range and read only those blocks of data that are actually present on the block device.

-Some storage formats and operations over such formats express a concept of data dirtiness.
-Whether the operation is block device mirroring, incremental block device backup or any other operation with a concept of data dirtiness, they all share a need to provide a list of ranges that this particular operation treats as dirty.

-To provide such class of information, the `BLOCK_STATUS` extension adds a new `NBD_CMD_BLOCK_STATUS` command which returns a list of ranges with their respective states.
-This extension is not available unless the client also negotiates the `STRUCTURED_REPLY` extension.

-* `NBD_REPLY_TYPE_BLOCK_STATUS`

-    *length* MUST be 4 + (a positive integer multiple of 8).
-This reply represents a series of consecutive block descriptors where the sum of the lengths of the descriptors MUST not be greater than the length of the original request.
-This chunk type MUST appear at most once per metadata ID in a structured reply.
-Valid as a reply to `NBD_CMD_BLOCK_STATUS`.

-    Servers MUST return an `NBD_REPLY_TYPE_BLOCK_STATUS` chunk for every metadata context ID, except if the semantics of particular metadata contexts mean that the information for one active metadata context is implied by the information for another; e.g., if a particular metadata context can only have meaning for extents where the `NBD_STATE_HOLE` flag is cleared on the "BASE:allocation" context, servers MAY omit the relevant chunks for that context if they already sent an extent with the `NBD_STATE_HOLE` flag set in reply to the same `NBD_CMD_BLOCK_STATUS` command.

-    The payload starts with:

-        * 32 bits, metadata context ID

-    and is followed by a list of one or more descriptors, each with this
-    layout:

-        * 32 bits, length (unsigned, MUST NOT be zero)
-        * 32 bits, status flags

-    If the client used the `NBD_CMD_FLAG_REQ_ONE` flag in the request, then every reply chunk MUST NOT contain more than one descriptor.

-    Even if the client did not use the `NBD_CMD_FLAG_REQ_ONE` flag in its request, the server MAY return less descriptors in the reply than would be required to fully specify the whole range of requested information to the client, if the number of descriptors would be over 16 otherwise and looking up the information would be too resource-intensive for the server.

-* `NBD_CMD_BLOCK_STATUS`

-    A block status query request.
-Length and offset define the range of interest.
-Clients MUST NOT use this request unless metadata contexts have been negotiated, which in turn requires the client to first negotiate structured replies.
-For a successful return, the server MUST use a structured reply, containing at least one chunk of type `NBD_REPLY_TYPE_BLOCK_STATUS`.

-    The list of block status descriptors within the `NBD_REPLY_TYPE_BLOCK_STATUS` chunk represent consecutive portions
-    of the file starting from specified *offset*, and the sum of the *length* fields of each descriptor MUST not be greater than the overall *length* of the request.
-This means that the server MAY return less data than required.
-However the server MUST return at least one status descriptor.
-The server SHOULD use different *status* values between consecutive descriptors, and SHOULD use descriptor lengths that are an integer multiple of 512 bytes where possible (the first and last descriptor of an unaligned query being the most obvious places for an exception).
-The status flags are intentionally defined so that a server MAY always safely report a status of 0 for any block, although the server SHOULD return additional status values when they can be easily detected.

-    If an error occurs, the server SHOULD set the appropriate error code in the error field of either a simple reply or an error chunk.
-However, if the error does not involve invalid usage (such as a request beyond the bounds of the file), a server MAY reply with a single block status descriptor with *length* matching the requested length, and *status* of 0 rather than reporting the error.

-    Upon receiving an `NBD_CMD_BLOCK_STATUS` command, the server MUST return the status of the device, where the status field of each descriptor is determined by the following bits (all combinations of these bits are possible):

-      - `NBD_STATE_HOLE` (bit 0): if set, the block represents a hole (and future writes to that area may cause fragmentation or encounter an `ENOSPC` error); if clear, the block is allocated or the server could not otherwise determine its status.
-Note that the use of `NBD_CMD_TRIM` is related to this status, but that the server MAY report a hole even where trim has not been requested, and also that a server MAY report metadata even where a trim has been requested.
-      - `NBD_STATE_ZERO` (bit 1): if set, the block contents read as all zeroes; if clear, the block contents are not known.
-Note that the use of `NBD_CMD_WRITE_ZEROES` is related to this status, but that the server MAY report zeroes even where write zeroes has not been requested, and also that a server MAY report unknown content even where write zeroes has been requested.
-      - `NBD_STATE_CLEAN` (bit 2): if set, the block represents a portion of the file that is still clean because it has not been written; if clear, the block represents a portion of the file that is dirty, or where the server could not otherwise determine its status.
-The server MUST NOT set this bit for the "BASE:allocation" context, where it has no meaning.
-      - `NBD_STATE_ACTIVE` (bit 3): if set, the block represents a portion of the file that is "active" in the given metadata context.
-The server MUST NOT set this bit for the "BASE:allocation" context, where it has no meaning.

-    The exact semantics of what it means for a block to be "clean" or "active" at a given metadata context is not defined by this specification, except that the default in both cases should be to clear the bit.
-That is, when the metadata context does not have knowledge of the relevant status for the given extent, or when the metadata context does not assign any meaning to it, the bits should be cleared.

-    A client SHOULD NOT read from an area that has both `NBD_STATE_HOLE` set and `NBD_STATE_ZERO` clear.

-A client MAY close the connection if it detects that the server has sent an invalid chunk (such as lengths in the `NBD_REPLY_TYPE_BLOCK_STATUS` not summing up to the requested length).
-The server SHOULD return `EINVAL` if it receives a `BLOCK_STATUS` request including one or more sectors beyond the size of the device.

-The extension adds the following new command flag:

-- `NBD_CMD_FLAG_REQ_ONE`; valid during `NBD_CMD_BLOCK_STATUS`.
-  SHOULD be set to 1 if the client wants to request information for only one extent per metadata context.

 ## About this file